 2. Old and new architecture

 Da Lat is a wonderful place to take in the funky architecture and the best new architecture is on the far side of the lake.
-The area around Lam Vien square has some awesome buildings, a big supermarket to grab some food from and is where people go to fly kites and socialise of an evening with a view of the lake.
+The area around Lam Vien square has some awesome buildings.
+It also has a big supermarket to grab some food from and is where people go to fly kites and socialise of an evening with a view of the lake.

-If you like colonial architecture then there are several buildings to take in, like the Cock Church (named because it has a cock on the top – get your mind out of the gutter), the railway station, the college, the Mai Anh pink church and the colonial houses.
+If you like colonial architecture then there are several buildings to take in, like the Cock Church (named because it has a cock on the top – get your mind out of the gutter).
+As well as the railway station, the college, the Mai Anh pink church and the colonial houses.

 I recommend plotting them out on Maps.me to make sure you have time to see them all and don’t miss anything.